Second presidency of Lula da Silva: Background

+In his post-election victory speech, Lula adopted a more moderate tone, saying that he intends to "pacify the country".
+Though he later, indirectly, called his political opponent Jair Bolsonaro authoritarian and fascist, by saying that he had "defeated authoritarianism and fascism in Brazil".
+This was considered to be a repeat of previous rhetoric from during the election campaign, when Lula frequently compared his rival to leaders of the military dictatorship and the fascist regimes of Italy and Germany, as well calling Bolsonaro a "plague of locusts".

-On 1 January 2023 Lula and Geraldo Alckmin were sworn in as president and vice-president of Brazil, respectively, for the time between 1 January 2023, and 4 January 2027.
+He was inaugurated on 1 January 2023.
+That day Lula and Geraldo Alckmin were sworn in as president and vice-president of Brazil, respectively, for the period 1 January 2023 – 4 January 2027.

 Government plan

-Lula has as some of his main proposals in his government plan: "the reconstruction of the country facing the economic crisis; With democracy, sovereignty, and peace; With the economic development and stability; With the fight against poverty; With education; With the implementation of a National System of Culture and extension of housing programmes".
+Lula has as some of his main proposals in his government plan: "the reconstruction of the country facing the economic crisis; with democracy, sovereignty, and peace; with the economic development and stability; with the fight against poverty; with education; with the implementation of a National System of Culture and extension of housing programmes".

 Planned executive decisions

 Lula's administration planned several decisions reversing those made by Bolsonaro's administration, including: